User Experience Designs for the Star Engine.

 • Increased FPS by refactoring the ways we rendered specific visualization helpers

-• With Presets, users create multiple visual environments, rather than a singular one with on / off.
+• With “Presets”, users can create multiple visual environments, rather than a singular one with on / off.

 • If a user needs a set of cinematic visualizers, and another for debugging they can toggle between the two without effecting the other, and return to the Default Visual settings